Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-Annual leave and bank holiday entitlements are provided for in Police Regulations 2003 for police officers and Police Staff Council handbook and written statement of particulars of employment (contracts of employment) for police staff.
+Annual leave and public holiday entitlements are provided for in Police Regulations 2003 for police officers and Police Staff Council handbook and written statement of particulars of employment (contracts of employment) for police staff.

 The aim of the policy is to set out: